Nepenthes candalaga

 Nepenthes candalaga is a tropical pitcher plant endemic to Mt.
 Candalaga, in the Municipality of Maragusan, Davao de Oro, island of Mindanao, Philippines.
 This bringing the total number of Nepenthes species in this island to 38, making Mindanao the island with the highest concentration of Nepenthes species in the Philippines.

+Description

 Nepenthes candalaga is closely allied to N. justinae but differs in having a lamina with 2 – 3 longitudinal veins that are parallel with the midrib (3 longitudinal veins in N. justinae).
 Additionally, the orbicular lid of the pitchers, the lid spur tip that is non-bifid, the triangular lid appendage, the short banner-shaped wings below the peristome that covers only a sixth of the trap's anterior eventually becoming ridges towards the trap base, and the absent upper pitcher rim that is widest near the peristome differentiates this species from N. justinae.
 The species is assessed as Critically endangered due to the threats of deforestation and habitat loss without legislative protection.